Why Video Quality is Key and How to Get It!

 Finally, review samples of the company's work.
 Sometimes they create a composite video that shows brief flashes of their shows.
 It's fine to ask for longer samples of their work if you feel you haven't gotten enough of a feel for their level of experience and quality.

 - Movements of the camera.
 Again, special effects and creative license can sometimes be used here, but usually camera movements should be smooth, and they should get the relevant information and activity on the screen.
 Camera motion should not be noticeable.
-The work of amateurs can sometimes be shaky and bumpy, and the zooming in and out may be done too quickly or too slowly.
-Often they also either move too much which can create distraction, or too little which can make the show boring.
+The work of amateurs can sometimes be shaky and bumpy.
+And the zooming in and out may be done too quickly or too slowly.
+Often they also either move too much, which can create a distraction, or too little, which can make the show boring.

 Sound: Excellent sound quality is necessary.
 Viewers today know the difference.
-When the sound isn't excellent, you're much more likely to lose the viewers attention.
-Good quality sound should be clear, easily heard but not overly loud, and crisp.
-It should allow the viewer to focus on what you most want heard.
+When the sound isn't excellent, you're much more likely to lose the viewers' attention.
+Good quality sound should be clear, easily heard, but not overly loud, and crisp.
+It should allow the viewer to focus on what you most want to be heard.

 - Is the sound crisp and clear?
 It should be.
 Or is there an echo, or noise?
 Do they sound like they're speaking into a tin can?

 - How's the music?
 Does it seem appropriate?
 Does it enhance the message?
-Does it blend and support anyone speaking, or does it fight them?
+And does it blend and support anyone speaking, or does it fight them?
 Is it distracting or overpowering?

-Special effects: They can be great or they can be tacky and disruptive.
+Special effects: They can be great, or they can be tacky and disruptive.
 Special effects go in and out of style.
-If your using old-style effects they can date your show.
-They should usually be used sparingly or the video can take on an amateur look.
+If you're using old-style effects, they can date your show.
+They should usually be used sparingly, or the video can take on an amateur look.